beeb/beeb-li/src/lib/posts/diff-testing-solidity-rust-foundry.md

 test will be run many thousands of times.
 Each time, the Foundry suite needs to call our test utility once, to retrieve the output of the reference implementation.
 If the executable were to have a slow startup time, this would dramatically increase the time spent running our test.

+### Testing Overhead

+The above example calling the `echo` command takes **192ms** on my machine for 256 fuzzing runs.
+Compared to this, the same test which doesn't call `echo` (but performs otherwise all the same operations of building the array in memory and the assert) takes **9ms**.
+The FFI test is a noticeably slower of course, which is why we have to make our executable as fast as possible.

 *[FFI]: Foreign Function Interface
 *[EVM]: Ethereum Virtual Machine